 A detailed schedule can be found at the end of this announcement.

 Anyone interested in learning more about the American College of Zoological Medicine, those that are interested in seeking Diplomate status, are in the process of preparing for examination, or any individual who is interested in and can benefit from in-depth, up-to-date, literature-based review lectures on zoological medicine.
 The exam preparation and study course is administered and instructed by ACZM Diplomates and other specialists.

-Will This Help Me Prepare For the ACZM Boards?he course has been
+Will This Help Me Prepare For the ACZM Boards?

 YES!
-T several of which are currently on the ACZM examination committee.
+The course has been designed by recent ACZM graduates, several of which are currently on the ACZM examination committee.
 Every effort has been made to ensure all information presented is both accurate and boards-relevant material.
-In addition, this course provides an excellent opportunity to network with colleagues and develop study groups for the exam. designed by recent ACZM graduates,
+In addition, this course provides an excellent opportunity to network with colleagues and develop study groups for the exam.

 What Is The Cost?